Lead Poisoning and Exposures FAQ

 Children under the age of 6 years old

-Young children are most at risk because their bodies are rapidly developing and because they tend to put their hands or other objects, which may be contaminated with lead dust, into their mouths.
+Young children are the most at risk for the health impacts of lead exposure because their bodies are rapidly growing and more sensitive to lead.
+Children under age 3 are especially at risk because they tend to put their hands or other objects contaminated with lead into their mouth.

 Children living in or spending time in homes built before 1978